-Associate Professor Nancy Newman will be the next Rudolph Ganz Fellow at the Newberry Library in Chicago.
-Sponsored by the National Endowment for the Humanities (NEH), this residency facilitates research for her next book, “The Chicago Musical College and the Quest for Social Harmony: The First Hundred Years, 1867–1967.”
-In summer 2019, Dr. Newman participated in the Newberry’s NEH Summer Institute, “Making Modernism: Literature and Culture in Chicago, 1893–1955.”
+Associate Professor Nancy Newman is the 2022 Rudolph Ganz Long-Term Fellow at the Newberry Library in Chicago.
+This residency facilitates research for her next book, “The Chicago Musical College and the Quest for Social Harmony: The First Hundred Years, 1867–1967.”
+In summer 2019, Dr. Newman participated in the Newberry’s National Endowment for the Humanities (NEH) Summer Institute, “Making Modernism: Literature and Culture in Chicago, 1893–1955.”

 Dr. Newman supervised the Music and Theatre Departments’ merger while serving as Chair from 2014–2019.
 She is also Joint Faculty in the Department of Women's, Gender, and Sexuality Studies.